 - Get some rest.

-Carrying out Cardiopulmonary resuscitation (CPR) is the first help an unconscious person needs to regain consciousness.
-Watch the video below with your child, and teach them how to conduct a CPR.
+Carrying out Cardiopulmonary resuscitation (CPR) is the first step in helping an unconscious person regain consciousness.
+Watch the video below with your child, and teach them how to do CPR.
 Note that babies, children and adults require different CPR techniques, however, the basic routines are similar.

-Breathing is a major part of existence, and a shortage of it can lead to death.
-It takes about five to ten minutes of not breathing for a human to develop serious irreversible brain damage, which eventually may lead to death, especially in younger children.
+It takes about five to ten minutes of not breathing for a human to develop irreversible brain damage, which eventually may lead to death, especially in younger children.
 Hence, teach your child how to do the following when they experience difficulty breathing.

 - Adopt pursed-lip breathing